huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 ## Fall Back to Other Protocols on Connection Failure

-If the establishment of the DNS over QUIC connection fails, clients SHOULD attempt to fall back to DNS over TLS and then potentially clear text, as specified in [@?RFC7858] and [@!I-D.ietf-dprive-dtls-and-tls-profiles], depending on their privacy profile.
+If the establishment of the DNS/QUIC connection fails, clients SHOULD attempt to fall back to DNS/TLS and then potentially clear text, as specified in [@?RFC7858] and [@!I-D.ietf-dprive-dtls-and-tls-profiles], depending on their privacy profile.

-DNS clients SHOULD remember server IP addresses that don't support DNS over QUIC, including timeouts, connection refusals, and QUIC handshake failures, and not request DNS over QUIC from them for a reasonable period (such as one hour per server).
-DNS clients following an out-of-band key-pinned privacy profile ([@?RFC7858]) MAY be more aggressive about retrying DNS over QUIC connection failures.
+DNS clients SHOULD remember server IP addresses that don't support DNS/QUIC, including timeouts, connection refusals, and QUIC handshake failures, and not request DNS/QUIC from them for a reasonable period (such as one hour per server).
+DNS clients following an out-of-band key-pinned privacy profile ([@?RFC7858]) MAY be more aggressive about retrying DNS/QUIC connection failures.

 ## Response Sizes

-DNS over QUIC does not suffer from the limitation on the size of responses that can be delivered as DNS over UDP [@!RFC1035] does, since large responses will be sent in separate STREAM frames in separate packets.
+DNS/QUIC does not suffer from the limitation on the size of responses that can be delivered as DNS/UDP [@!RFC1035] does, since large responses will be sent in separate STREAM frames in separate packets.

 QUESTION: However, this raises a new issue because the responses sent over QUIC can be significantly larger than those sent over TCP (65,635 bytes).
 According to [@!I-D.ietf-quic-transport] "The largest offset delivered on a stream - the sum of the re-constructed offset and data length - MUST be less than 2^64".
-Should a specific limit be applied for DNS over QUIC responses or not?
+Should a specific limit be applied for DNS/QUIC responses or not?

 ## DNS Message IDs